denten-books/plain-text/3-format.md

 Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

-A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
+Several essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
 Brik writes: "I believe that elements of symbolic and sonic [*zvukovoi*] art exist simultaneously, and that every given piece of [poetic] work comprises an equilibrium of these two heterogeneous